Stehlampe2020/pyfileshare/README.md

 ```
 ## Notes
-It's not very safe to use it as it cannot serve over a secure connection.
+It's not very safe to use it in public networks as it cannot serve over a secure connection.
 Use at your own risk.
 No file upload intended, only for viewing the files in the served directory.
 If a directory contans an `index.html` that will be shown instead of the file list of that directory, `index.php` will not override the file view.